How to Convert VHS to Digital

-- Output Folder: choose the folder where you want to save the captured files.
+Save files to: the folder on your hard drive where you want to save the captured files.

-If you’re capturing sound via your sound card, you will need to locate the card model in the Audio Capture Device list and choose Audio Line-In in the Audio Capture Source list.
+If you’re capturing sound via your sound card, you will need to locate the card model in the Audio Capture Device list.

-To convert your VHS tape to video, launch the capture process by clicking the Start Capture button.
+To transfer VHS to computer, launch the capture process by clicking the Start Capture button.
 Now start playing the video cassette in your VHS player.
 You can stop the capture at any time by clicking the Stop Capture button.

-After the capture is complete, you'll find a copy of your VHS video in the folder you specified.
-Now, as if by magic, you can edit and enhance your old analog videos using Movavi Video Editor's 21st century digital technology!
+After the digitizing process is complete, you'll find a copy of your VHS video in the folder you specified.
+Now you can edit and enhance your old analog videos using Movavi Video Editor's 21st century technology!
 Improve video quality, cut segments from your video, add special effects, music and titles, speed up and slow down video, and much more!